How to sew a curve with an overlocker?

 Instead of turning abruptly, rotate the fabric with micro-adjustments, a few millimeters at a time.
 Your right hand guides the curve, while your left hand stabilizes the material.

-3. Respect the knife mark
+3. Follow the knife mark

 The knife must follow the exact path of the curve.
-If the fabric moves away or bites too much into the blade, the curve will be irregular.
+If the fabric moves away or bites too much into the blade, the curve will be uneven.
 Slightly adjust the tilt to stay on track.

 5. Let the machine feed the fabric naturally